ScorpiosCrux/Budget-Smart/README.md

 - Hooks
   - Using hooks allows us to better organize our component logic into reusable functions!

 to be continued...

+## 📝 Documentation

+### JSDoc

+- All documentation is done with JSDoc, this provides the developer with comments about the code they are using.

 ## Running the code